 Abstract-In many robotic systems, the holding state consumes power, limits operating time, and increases operating costs.
 Electrostatic clutches have the potential to improve robotic performance by generating holding torques with low power consumption.
-A key limitation of electrostatic clutches has been their low specific shear stresses which restrict generated holding torque, limiting many applications.
+The key limitation of electrostatic clutches has been their limited ability to generate the holding torques, or high specific shear stresses needed in many applications.
 Here we show how combining the Johnsen-Rahbek (JR) effect with the exponential tension scaling capstan effect can produce clutches with the highest specific shear stress in the literature.
-Our system generated 31.3 N/cm2 sheer stress and a total holding torque of 7.1 N·m while consuming only 2.5 mW/cm2 at 500 V. We demonstrate a theoretical model of an electrostatic adhesive capstan clutch and demonstrate how large angle ($\theta > 2\pi$) designs increase efficiency over planar or small angle ($\theta < \pi$) clutch designs.
-We also report the first unfilled polymeric material, polybenzimidazole (PBI), to exhibit the JR-effect.
+Our system generated 31.3 N/cm2 sheer stress and a total holding torque of 7.1 N·m while consuming only 2.5 mW/cm2 at 500 V. We demonstrate a theoretical model of an electrostatic adhesive capstan clutch and demonstrate how large angle $> 2\pi$) designs increase efficiency over planar or small angle $(\theta < \pi)$ clutch designs.
+We also report the first unfilled polymeric material, polybenzimidazole (PBI), to exhibit the JReffect.